angt/glorytun/README.md

 # Glorytun

-Small, Simple and Stupid VPN over [mud](https://github.com/angt/mud).
+Glorytun is a small, simple and secure VPN over [mud](https://github.com/angt/mud).
+It runs on Linux, OpenBSD, FreeBSD and MacOS.

 ### Build and Install